ordina-jworks/ordina-jworks.github.io/_posts/2018-08-06-Kickstarter-Trajectory-2018-Summer.md

 #### [Michael De Wree](/author/michael-de-wree){:target="_blank"}
 >The Kickstarter Trajectory was not easy, but achievable.
 This made me so much more excited.
-Especially the dev case is a good way to gain technical experience.
+Especially the DevCase is a good way to gain technical experience.
 Besides the possibility to learn and grow, Ordina makes me feel at home.
 I look forward to the next couple of years!